Rami3ll/Rami3ll.github.io/_tabs/about.md

 >> The writings also will be my future reference.
 Hopefully my little write ups here will be of great help and/or benefits.

 ## Finally
->Thank you for reading my blog post and I hope you have as much fun reading it as I had writing it.
+>Thank you for reading my blog post and I hope you have as much fun reading it as I had writing it!
->>if you have issues with any of my writeups feel free to hit me up on Discord @Rami3l#8039
+>if you have issues with any of my writeups feel free to hit me up on Discord @Rami3l#8039
->>>This is and always will be a noob space! great to have you here mate!
+>>This is and always will be a noob space! great to have you here mate!
 Welcome to my little corner.